-Fridays 5.00 – 7.00 pm (30 mins meeting + 90 mins practice) all levels Y12SR meeting/practice at The Boiler House (donation based)
+Fridays 5.00 – 7.00 pm (30 mins meeting + 90 mins practice) all levels Y12SR meeting/practice at Focus12

-Saturdays 9.30 – 11.00 am (90 mins) all levels Deep Slow Flow at The Boiler House.
+Saturdays 9.30 – 11.00 am (90 mins) all levels Deep Slow Flow at Functional Pilates, Fornham St Martin.

 Everybody can practise yoga.
 Whatever your experience or background.
 Please contact me if you have any questions about finding the right class for you.